Jaym3s/AppleWeatherApp/README.md

 ## LAUNCH

 This is a very basic rails app, it does not use a database (yet), instead relying on Memory Caching for persistance.
 No db:create or migrations are required.
 After setup above, simply bundle and start the server!

+# ATTRIBUTIONS

+Thanks to https://openweathermap.org and the gems provided by the open source community which can be found in the Gemfile.